 Osteochondritis dissecans surgical alternatives – two case studies on Platelet Rich Plasma

-Research on Platelet Rich Plasma Therapy, an injection treatment which re-introduces your own concentrated blood platelets into areas of chronic joint and spine deterioration, more commonly referred to as PRP is gaining a lot of attention as a non-surgical option.
+Research on Platelet Rich Plasma Therapy, an injection treatment that re-introduces your own concentrated blood platelets into areas of chronic joint and spine deterioration, more commonly referred to as PRP is gaining a lot of attention as a non-surgical option.

 A 16-year-old male patient presented to our hospital with a six-month history of pain in his right knee, increasing in severity over time, after having encountered a traumatic fall in a football (soccer) match 6 months prior.
-He reported increasing pain especially with walking long distances and physical activities, and although rare, accompanied by a sense of stumbling, friction and limping.
+He reported increasing pain especially with walking long distances and physical activities, and although rare, accompanied by a sense of stumbling, friction, and limping.

-Showing no positive development in symptoms and physical status for six months, our 16-year-old male patient received two intraarticular platelet rich plasma injections three months apart, focusing on the lesion of osteochondritis dissecans localized in the right knee.
+Showing no positive development in symptoms and physical status for six months, our 16-year-old male patient received two intraarticular platelet-rich plasma injections three months apart, focusing on the lesion of osteochondritis dissecans localized in the right knee.

-At the end of the 18th month, the patient did not show any limitation in his physical activities and radiographic examination confirmed the successful treatment.
+At the end of the 18th month, the patient did not show any limitation in his physical activities and a radiographic examination confirmed the successful treatment.

 FIRST PRP SESSION January 21, 2017